-Swinney is not alone in believing that if athletics were more prioritized, Clayton athletes would be able to perform better as individuals and teammates.
+Swinney is not alone in believing that if Clayton put more priority into athletics our sports teams would perform better.
 The no-cut policy and the priority put on academics at Clayton has Aanya Singh, a top tennis player on the state level, wondering if our schools performance in sports is affected.

 “It just leaves athletics to the curb almost.
 It’s like, oh yeah you can casually do that, so I think that really affects our overall performance, in sports in general all around, not just tennis but everything else too,” elaborates Singh.

 To athletes putting in the work throughout the off season, in the weight room or on the court, is a priority right alongside school, not something to be brushed under the rug and forgotten.
 Most athletes put academics first, but sports come second.
 Every athlete should have the time and energy to be able to pursue what they love without exhaustion from an overload of homework.